aws/karpenter-provider-aws/docs/README.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>InstanceTypes constraints which instances types will be used for nodes
+<p>InstanceTypes constrains which instances types will be used for nodes
 launched by the Provisioner.
-If unspecified, supports all types.
+If unspecified, it will support all types.
 Cannot be specified if label &ldquo;node.kubernetes.io/instance-type&rdquo; is specified.</p>
 </td>
 </tr>
 <tr>